 The gay men donating blood in the UK for the first time

-The gay men who can donate blood in the UK for the first time

 Gay couple Oscar and Xavier say they feel "proud" about donating blood for the very first time in the UK.